 Trouble often hits emerging markets for idiosyncratic reasons and affects only a subset of countries.
 Deep credit research can therefore add value within the asset class.
 This allows fund managers to confidently pursue emerging market debt where economies have the strongest fundamentals and stable-to-declining debt trajectories.

-Pramod Atluri is a fixed income portfolio manager at Capital Group.
-He has 20 years of investment industry experience and has been with Capital Group for three years.
-Prior to joining Capital, Pramod was a fixed income portfolio manager at Fidelity Investments where he also worked as a fixed income strategist and corporate bond analyst.
-Before that he was a management consultant at McKinsey & Company.
-He holds an MBA from Harvard Business School and a bachelor’s degree in biological chemistry from the University of Chicago where he also completed the requirements for bachelor’s degrees in economics and chemistry.
-He holds the Chartered Financial Analyst® designation.
-Pramod is based in Los Angeles.
+Pramod has 20 years of investment industry experience, three with Capital Group.
+Prior to joining Capital, Pramod was a fixed income portfolio manager at Fidelity Investments and a management consultant at McKinsey & Company.
+He holds an MBA from Harvard and a bachelor's in biological chemistry from the University of Chicago.
+Pramod is also a CFA charterholder.

 Ritchie Tuazon is a fixed income portfolio manager at Capital Group.
 He has 18 years of investment experience and has been with Capital Group for eight years.
 Earlier in his career at Capital, as a fixed income investment analyst, he had analytical responsibilities for Treasuries and TIPS.
 Prior to joining Capital, Ritchie was a trader at Goldman Sachs with experience trading TIPS, Treasuries, and Interest Rate Swaps.
 He holds an MBA from MIT Sloan School of Management, a master’s degree in public administration from Harvard's Kennedy School of Government and a bachelor’s degree from the University of California, Berkeley.
 Ritchie is based in Los Angeles.